1 Nature is maximally efficient

 to the strand conjecture, a complete description of motion.
 The slides

-origin of the fine structure constant, of the electron mass and thus of all
+origin of the fine structure constant, the electron mass and all

 Bibliographic references about strands

 E.P.
 Battey-Pratt and T.J.
 Racey, Geometric model for fundamental particles, International Journal of Theoretical Physics 19 (1980) 437-475.

 C. Schiller, A conjecture on deducing general relativity and the standard model with its fundamental constants from rational tangles of strands, Physics of Particles and Nuclei 50 (2019) 259-299.
 Details here.

 C. Schiller, Testing a conjecture on the origin of the standard model, European Physical Journal Plus 136 (2021) 79.
 Details here.

 Jason Hise's animations are shown and strands are mentioned in this PBS television program, from 8:48 onwards (2021).

 C. Schiller, Testing a conjecture on the origin of space, gravity and mass, preprint (2021).
 Download here.

 L.J.
 Curtis, A 21st century perspective as a primer to introductory physics, European Journal of Physics 32 (2011) 1259–1274, section 5.2.

 L.J.
 Curtis and D.G.
 Ellis, Use of the Einstein–Brillouin–Keller action quantization, American Journal of Physics 72 (2004) 1521.